tempestwf/laravel-versioned-api/README.md

 ## What’s currently included in v2.0.4 (1st Party)
 1. https://github.com/tempestwf/tempest-tools-common
-  a.
-Contains common libraries used by other Tempest Tools packages.
+ * Contains common libraries used by other Tempest Tools packages.
 2. https://github.com/tempestwf/tempest-tools-moat
-  a.
-Contains easily configurable middleware that can be applied to any route restrict access to it based on a templating system that allows developers to easily define which permissions (stored in the database VIA;  https://packagist.org/packages/laravel-doctrine/acl) are required to access it.
+ * Contains easily configurable middleware that can be applied to any route restrict access to it based on a templating system that allows developers to easily define which permissions (stored in the database VIA;  https://packagist.org/packages/laravel-doctrine/acl) are required to access it.
 3. https://github.com/tempestwf/tempest-tools-raven
-  a.
-Contains tools to easily configure event-based messaging and real-time alerts.
+ * Contains tools to easily configure event-based messaging and real-time alerts.
 4. Sign Up / User email verification.
 5. Oauth sign in from 3rd party services (google, facebook, twitter).
-6. 9.
-Improved localization features.
+6. Improved localization features.
 7. Tempest Tools CRUD
-  a.
-The fastest, most secure, and extendable way to write RESTful APIs
+ * The fastest, most secure, and extendable way to write RESTful APIs
 8. User management system
-  a.
-A user management system based on Tempest Tools CRUD
+ * A user management system based on Tempest Tools CRUD

 ## What’s currently included in v2.0.4 (3rd Party)
 1. Everything that laravel-versioned-api ships with